-radix character, seven digits of precision, and at least two digits following the exponent. %Ε Print the specified double using the same rules as e , except that the exponent character will be 'E' instead of 'e'. %g Print the specified double in the same floating-point format as %e, but with sixteen digits of precision.
-If %llg is specified, the argument is expected to be of type long double (quad-precision floating-point value). %G Print the specified double using the same rules as g , except that the exponent character will be 'E' instead of 'e'. %i Print the specified integer as a signed decimal value.
-Same as %d. %I Print the specified 32-bit unsigned integer as an Internet IPv4 address in dotted-decimal format (for example, the hexadecimal value 0xfffffff would print as 255.255.255.255). %m Print a margin of whitespace.
-If no field is specified, the default output margin width is used; otherwise, the field width determines the number of characters of white space that are printed. %O Print the specified integer as an unsigned octal value.
-If $\#\circ$ is used, the alternate format prefixes the output with '0'. %p Print the specified pointer (void ) as a hexadecimal value. ۶d Print the specifierd integer as a signed octal value.
-If $\#0$ is used, the alternate format prefixes the output with '0'. %r Print the specified integer as an unsigned value in the current output radix.
-The user can change the output radix using the d dcmd.
-If $\#r$ is specified, the alternate format prefixes the value with the appropriate base prefix: '0i' for binary, '0o' for octal, '0t' for decimal, or '0x' for hexadecimal. %R Print the specified integer as a signed value in the current output radix.
-If $\#\mathbb{R}$ is specified, the alternate format prefixes the value with the appropriate base prefix.
-85 Print the specified string (char ).
-If the string pointer is NULL, the string ' <null>' is printed.</null>

-%t Advance one or more tab stops.
-If no width is specified, output advances to the next tab stop; otherwise the field width determines how many tab stops are advanced. %T Advance the output column to the next multiple of the field width.
+- %I Print the specified 32-bit unsigned integer as an Internet IPv4 address in dotted-decimal format (for example, the hexadecimal value 0xfffffff would print as 255.255.255.255). - %m Print a margin of whitespace.
+If no field is specified, the default output margin width is used; otherwise, the field width determines the number of characters of white space that are printed. - %O Print the specified integer as an unsigned octal value.
+If %#O is used, the alternate format prefixes the output with '0'. - p Print the specified pointer (void ) as a hexadecimal value. - %q Print the specified integer as a signed octal value.
+If %#0 is used, the alternate format prefixes the output with '0'. - %r Print the specified integer as an unsigned value in the current output radix.
+The user can change the output radix using the \$d dcmd.
+If %#r is specified, the alternate format prefixes the value with the appropriate base prefix: '0i' for binary, '0o' for octal, '0t' for decimal, or '0x' for hexadecimal. - %R Print the specified integer as a signed value in the current output radix.
+If %#R is specified, the alternate format prefixes the value with the appropriate base prefix. - %t Advance one or more tab stops.
+If no width is specified, output advances to the next tab stop; otherwise the field width determines how many tab stops are advanced. - %T Advance the output column to the next multiple of the field width.
 If no field width is specified, no action is taken.
-If the current output column is not a multiple of the field width, white space is added to advance the output column. %u Print the specified integer as an unsigned decimal value. %x Print the specified integer as a hexadecimal value.
+If the current output column is not a multiple of the field width, white space is added to advance the output column. - %u Print the specified integer as an unsigned decimal value.
+If %#u is specified, the alternate format prefixes the value with '0t'. - %x Print the specified integer as a hexadecimal value.
 The characters a-f are used as the digits for the values 10-15.
-If $\#X$ is specified, the alternate format prefixes the value with '0x'. %X Print the specified integer as a hexadecimal value.
+If %#x is specified, the alternate format prefixes the value with '0x'. - %X Print the specified integer as a hexadecimal value.
 The characters A-F are used as the digits for the values 10-15.
-If $\#x$ is specified, the alternate format prefixes the value with '0x'. %Y The specified time_t is printed as the string 'year month day HH:MM:SS'.
+If %#X is specified, the alternate format prefixes the value with '0X'. - %Y The specified time_t is printed as the string 'year month day HH:MM:SS'.